ModECI/MDF/docs/MDF_function_specifications.md

  `indices` is treated as a (q-1)-dimensional tensor of k-tuples, where each k-tuple is a partial-index into `data`.
 Hence, k can be a value at most the rank of `data`.
 When k equals rank(data), each update entry specifies an update to a single element of the tensor.
 When k is less than rank(data) each update entry specifies an update to a slice of the tensor.
-Index values are allowed to be negative, as per the usual convention for counting backwards from the end, but are expected in the valid range.

 `updates` is treated as a (q-1)-dimensional tensor of replacement-slice-values.
 Thus, the first (q-1) dimensions of updates.shape must match the first (q-1) dimensions of indices.shape.